richelbilderbeek/paper_k3_ratings/docs/paper.md

-# Does perceived song quality depend on band members for same composers?
+# Are members exchangable in commercial music bands?
+A preregistration

 ## Abstract

-Some bands have had multiple formations, while using the same composers.
+Some commercial music bands have had multiple formations, where members are swapped by others.
-What is the effect of the singers on the perceived song quality?
-This paper answers this question for the famous Flemish music group called K3, using song ratings as given by fans.
+Given that the goal of such a band is to remain being a commercial success, on can imagine that swapping members has no effect.
+In such commercial music bands, are members exchangable?
+In this preregistered research, we answer this question based on ratings of songs of a famous Flemish band called K3, which seems the perfect band to answer this question with.
+We found that K3 `is/is_not` a
+perfect dataset and that there
+`is an/is no` effect when
+band members are swapped,
-It was found that band members do/don't influence the perceived quality of the song.
+based on the perceived quality of the songs.

 ## Introduction

-What is the effect that members of a music band have on the perceived quality on their songs, when these songs are written by others?
-Do the song writers adapt to the band members in a noticable way?
+Imagine a highly commercial boy/girl band, with all its songs being written by the same composers and being produced by the same producers.
+In such a setting, does the personality of the singers matter at all?
+Or, in other words, are all members exchangable with equally qualified artists?

+The ideal dataset would be a band that is highly commercial, has had produced many songs, has had multiple artist formations, while having the same group of composers and producers.
+If, in such a band, the songs of one formation get a significantly higher or lower ratings, than we can draw the
+-maybe unexpected- conclusion that, yes, the personality of the artists matter.

-This has been a burning for the Flemish music group called K3, which is a famous Flemish/Dutch music group that currently is in its fourth formation and has produced 22 CDs, with mostly the exact same group of writers.
+A band that is close to the ideal dataset seems to be the Flemish bubblegum pop girl band called K3, which is highly commercial, is currently in its fourth formation, has produced more than twenty CDs, written by mostly the same group of writers, produced by the same producers.

 ???- question "What are the different K3 formations?"